-Earlier this year, our family took a 2 1/2 week tour of the East Coast and stopped in Gatlinburg, Tennessee, on the trip home.
+Earlier this year, our family took a 2 1/2 week tour of the East Coast and stopped in the Old Mill District near Gatlinburg, Tennessee, on our trip home.

 This was our first time to visit this part of the country.
 It’s gorgeous, even in the dead of winter.

 We were only in town for two nights and one full day, but we’re already planning a return trip in December.

 There are lots of fun things to do in Gatlinburg, and many of them are free.
 Our family thoroughly enjoyed hiking trails through the Great Smoky Mountains.

 We also had a wonderful time exploring Sugarlands Visitor Center, which features a free 20-minute video about the park and an impressive wildlife museum (also free).

 We spent a fun-filled (and educational!) afternoon at the Old Mill District in nearby Pigeon Forge.